 We've changed our Introduction and Induction procedures to simplify and speed up the joining process.
-First step is give Chris a shout on the number to the left and we'll get you down to Denwood asap for a friendly tour and we'll take things from there.
-You'll get a warm welcome but we ask that you don't turn up unannounced and without prior arrangement - we just need time to get organised, is all.
+First step is to send a text on the number to the left and we'll get you down to either Denwood or Waulkmill for a friendly tour and take things from there.
+A warm welcome is guaranteed but we ask that you don't turn up unannounced and without prior arrangement - we just need time to get organised, is all.

-Don't think you can sidestep the above by just turning up out of the blue at either Denwood or Waulkmill - if you can't follow the simple instruction above, we may take the view that you're incapable of adhering to the more important rules about gun handling and automatically refuse you membership.
+Don't think about sidestepping the above by just turning up out of the blue at either Denwood or Waulkmill - if you can't follow the simple instruction above, we may take the view that you're incapable of adhering to the more important rules about gun handling and automatically refuse you membership.

 If you've just joined and are thinking of buying a new airgun, the best thing to do is try before you buy.